What Is The Difference Between High and Low Risk Foods?

 What Are Low-Risk Foods?

 Low-risk foods are those that do not provide ideal conditions for bacterial growth.
-They are typically foods that are high in acid, sugar, or salt, as well as dry, canned foods, and vacuum-packed foods.
+They are typically foods high in acid, sugar, or salt, as well as dry, canned foods, and vacuum-packed foods.
 Some examples of low-risk foods include:

 - Dry goods - Crackers, biscuits, flour, plain breads and rolls